tiprankstipranks

 Our plans to separate into two independent, publicly traded companies may not be completed on the currently contemplated timeline or at all and may not achieve the intended benefits, including the anticipated tax treatment.

-On September 4, 2024, we announced our intention to separate into two independent, publicly traded companies (the "Separation").
-The Separation, if effectuated, will create (i) a technology solutions company, retaining the Fortive name, with a portfolio of the brands currently operating under Fortive's IOS and AHS business segments, focused on resilient, high-quality recurring growth by delivering productivity, safety, and reliability value to customers, and (ii) a global industrial company ("NewCo") consisting of our brands currently operating under the PT segment with a focus on powerful secular growth trends by leveraging mission critical technologies in test and measurement, specialty sensors, and aerospace and defense subsystems.
-The Separation is expected to be structured in a tax-free manner for Fortive shareholders.
-The Company is targeting to complete the Separation by the fourth quarter of 2025, subject to the satisfaction of certain conditions, including, among others, final approval of Fortive's Board of Directors, satisfactory completion of financing, receipt of a favorable opinion of legal counsel and/or a private letter ruling from the U.S. Internal Revenue Service with respect to the tax treatment of the transaction for U.S. federal income tax purposes, the effectiveness of a Form 10 registration statement filed with the SEC, and other regulatory approvals.
-Our ability to effectuate the Separation, the structure of the Separation, and the anticipated benefits of the Separation may be adversely and materially impacted by adverse market conditions, possible delays in obtaining various tax rulings, regulatory approvals or clearances or otherwise satisfying the required conditions of the Separation, costs or inefficiencies associated with dis-synergies related to the Separation, uncertainty of the financial markets, our business performance, and unanticipated delays in establishing infrastructure or processes for NewCo.
+On September 4, 2024, we announced our intention to separate our Precision Technologies segment business into an independent publicly-traded company (the "Separation"), which will be named Ralliant.
+The Separation will create (i) a technology solutions company, retaining the Fortive name, with a portfolio of the brands currently operating under Fortive's Intelligent Operating Solutions and Advanced Healthcare Solutions business segments, focused on resilient, high-quality recurring growth by delivering productivity and safety to customers, and (ii) a global technology company consisting of our brands currently operating under the Precision Technologies segment with a focus on precision instruments and highly engineered products essential for breakthrough innovation and aligned to powerful secular trends.
+The Separation is intended to qualify as a tax-free spin-off for Fortive shareholders for U.S. federal income tax purposes.
+The Company is targeting completion of the Separation early in the third quarter of 2025, subject to the satisfaction of certain conditions, including,among others, final approval of Fortive's Board of Directors, satisfactory completion of financing, receipt of a favorable opinion of legal counsel and/or a private letter ruling from the U.S. Internal Revenue Service with respect to the tax treatment of the transaction for U.S. federal income tax purposes, the effectiveness of a Form 10 registration statement filed with the SEC, and other regulatory approvals.
+All assets, liabilities, revenues and expenses of Ralliant are included in the consolidated results of the Company in the accompanying consolidated financial statements.
+Our ability to effectuate the Separation, the structure of the Separation, and the anticipated benefits of the Separation may be adversely and materially impacted by adverse market conditions, possible delays in obtaining various tax rulings, regulatory approvals or clearances or otherwise satisfying the required conditions of the Separation, costs or inefficiencies associated with dis-synergies related to the Separation, uncertainty of the financial markets, our business performance, and unanticipated delays in establishing infrastructure or processes for Ralliant.
 In addition, the costs and resources required to effectuate the Separation may be significantly higher than what we currently anticipate.
 Executing the Separation will also require significant time and attention from management, which could distract them from other tasks in operating our business and result in performance shortfalls.
 The pendency of the Separation could negatively impact the market price of our common stock, and even if the Separation is completed, we cannot assure you that the Separation will yield greater benefits to the Company and its shareholders than if the Separation had not occurred.
 Following the Separation, the combined value of the common stock of the two publicly-traded companies may not be equal to or greater than what the value of our common stock would have been had the Separation not occurred.
 In addition, if the Separation is ultimately not consummated, the Company will have incurred costs, which may be significant, without realizing the anticipated benefits.

 Corporate Activity and Growth - Risk 4